What’s behind the slowdown in China’s economy?

 Inflation concerns spur larger-than-anticipated BoE rate increase

 Antal-Gilbert and Eitelman kicked off the conversation by assessing the latest interest-rate increase by the BoE.
-Eitelman characterized the 50-bps hike, which lifted the central bank’s policy rate to 5%, as a hawkish surprise, noting that consensus expectations were for a 25-bps increase.
+Eitelman characterised the 50-bps hike, which lifted the central bank’s policy rate to 5%, as a hawkish surprise, noting that consensus expectations were for a 25-bps increase.

 “It appears this decision was really driven by the persistently high inflation that the UK continues to grapple with,” he said, explaining that headline inflation in May came in at nearly 9%.
 In contrast, inflation in the U.S. has been decelerating, Eitelman noted, with headline inflation recently dropping to its lowest level in two years.